djres88/9-to/README.md

 6. [ ] **CSS/UI Style** just like Airbnb.
 Aim for that first, improve upon it later (if you can).
 7. [ ] **Production README**, replacing this README (Reference the [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md)

-## Product Goals and Priorities
+## II.
+Product Goals and Priorities

 To expand on item#3 (see above), 9-to users will be able to do the following:
 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->
-Note: Plain text = MVP.
-Italics = Bonus.

 1. Create Accounts
   - [ ] Register